Mohammed-Oudai-Helaleh/Video-Game-Pricing-Model/README.md

 2. Feature Engineering
  - Removed tags with low votes and ensured they did not overlap with genres.

- -Applied one-hot encoding to tags and genres columns.
+ - Applied one-hot encoding to tags and genres columns.

- -Removed columns with values below a threshold and aggregated them into an "other" category.
+ - Removed columns with values below a threshold and aggregated them into an "other" category.

- -Transformed supported_languages and full_audio_languages into their respective counts.
+ - Transformed supported_languages and full_audio_languages into their respective counts.

- -Converted windows, mac, and linux columns to binary values (dropped windows as it was always True).
+ - Converted windows, mac, and linux columns to binary values (dropped windows as it was always True).

- -Created new columns for review categories (positive and negative reviews) and total review counts.
+ - Created new columns for review categories (positive and negative reviews) and total review counts.

- -Calculated the average of the owners column.
+ - Calculated the average of the owners column.

- -Applied logarithmic transformations to achievements, CCU, and owners columns to reduce skewness.
+ - Applied logarithmic transformations to achievements, CCU, and owners columns to reduce skewness.

- -Applied a Box-Cox transformation to the price column (target variable) to handle skewness.
+ - Applied a Box-Cox transformation to the price column (target variable) to handle skewness.

 3. Modeling
- -Defined a function to evaluate all models.
+ - Defined a function to evaluate all models.

- -Split the data into features and target variables.
+ - Split the data into features and target variables.

- -Clipped extreme values in the target variable to handle outliers.
+ - Clipped extreme values in the target variable to handle outliers.

- -Scaled features using RobustScaler to mitigate the impact of outliers.
+ - Scaled features using RobustScaler to mitigate the impact of outliers.

- -Split the data into training and testing sets.
+ - Split the data into training and testing sets.

- -Trained and evaluated the following models:
+ - Trained and evaluated the following models:

-  -CatBoost
+  - CatBoost

-  -RandomForestRegressor
+  - RandomForestRegressor

-  -ExtraTreesRegressor
+  - ExtraTreesRegressor

-  -LightGBM
+  - LightGBM

-  -VotingRegressor (ensemble of the above models)
+  - VotingRegressor (ensemble of the above models)

-  -GradientBoostingRegressor (ensemble of the above models)
+  - GradientBoostingRegressor (ensemble of the above models)

-  -Used optuna for hyperparameter optimization.
+  - Used optuna for hyperparameter optimization.

-  -Selected the GradientBoostingRegressor as the final model due to its superior accuracy and minimal error margin.
+  - Selected the GradientBoostingRegressor as the final model due to its superior accuracy and minimal error margin.

-  -Saved the trained models using joblib.
+  - Saved the trained models using joblib.

 4. Testing
- -Tested the final model on new data to evaluate its performance.
+ - Tested the final model on new data to evaluate its performance.

 # __Results__
 The GradientBoostingRegressor achieved the best performance with the following metrics:

-Mean Absolute Error (MAE): [1.0874]
+ - Mean Absolute Error (MAE): [1.0874]

-Mean Squared Error (MSE): [2.5768]
+ - Mean Squared Error (MSE): [2.5768]

-R² Score: [0.7282]
+ - R² Score: [0.7282]

-Explained Variance Score: [0.7353]
+ - Explained Variance Score: [0.7353]